 Ok, let's get into the fun stuff!

 Remember your list of 30 interests you researched earlier?
-This is where those go… And there are two schools of thought about how to set this up.
+This is where those interests go, and there are two schools of thought about how to set this up.

 Option #1 is to put all 30 in one ad set and let Facebook's machine learning choose the best prospects for you.
 I am not a fan of this method because it gives 100% of control to Facebook.

-This video shows how:
+This video shows how to do this.

 I have tested both options and have found both to be successful.
 If you have the time to split out each interest and a desire to know which interests perform better, then option #2 is for you.
 However, if you want to get your ads up and running fast and don't have much time, then option #1 is for you.

 The Facebook course I study and follow recommends that every interest gets an ad set.